Cervical Cancer: Introduction

 If abnormal cells on the surface of the cervix are not found and treated, over time they can spread deeper into the cervix or spread to other tissues or organs.
 This is then called cervical cancer, or invasive cervical cancer.
 Cervical cancer occurs most often in women younger than age 50.
 Most cervical cancers are either squamous cell carcinomas or adenocarcinomas.

-The death rates for cervical cancer have dropped sharply as Pap screenings have become more prevalent.
-Today, most cervical cancer is found in women who have not had regular screenings, and in women who have not had any screenings.
+The death rate for cervical cancer has dropped sharply as Pap screenings have become more prevalent.
+Today, most cervical cancer is usually found in women who have not had regular screenings, and in women who have not had any screenings.

 Preventing cervical cancer